Homemade Simple Syrup

 Simple syrup substitutes

-Pure honey brings in the taste of citrus and flowers, but it should be melted down with hot water to make “runny honey.”
-Try it in the honey lemon whiskey sour or the brown derby.
+• Pure honey brings in the taste of citrus and flowers, but it can seize in cold liquid, so it should be melted down with hot water to make a honey syrup called “runny honey.”
+Try it in the honey lemon whiskey sour or a brown derby.

-Maple syrup brings in the pure, sweet flavor that we love on our pancakes.
+• Maple syrup doesn’t need to be warmed up, and it brings in the pure, sweet flavor that we love on our pancakes.
 Try it in a maple old-fashioned cocktail.

-Agave nectar is also an easy liquid sweetener.
-It pairs well with tequila, which also comes from the agave plant.
-Use it in a classic margarita.
+• Agave nectar * is also an easy liquid sweetener.
+It pairs well with tequila and mezcal, which also come from agave plants.
+Use it in any margarita or a paloma.

-Pure sugar and sugar cubes can also be stirred into a cocktail.
+Pure sugars: Pure sugar and sugar cubes can also be stirred into a cocktail.
 However, they work best in warm drinks like tea, coffee or a hot toddy.
+They will take too long to stir into cold drinks, which is why we make syrups in the first place!

 Does simple syrup need to boil?